 With over 300 employees, a financially supportive Foundation and the benefit of 4,000 volunteers annually, A New Leaf served more than 19,000 children and adults last year alone.

-A New Leaf began as a result of community efforts to address the escalating drug problems in public schools.
+A New Leaf began as a result of community efforts to address the escalating drug concerns in public schools.
 In 1971, Dorothy B. Mitchell and Larry Simmons formulated a service organization based on the PREvention and reHABilitation of troubled youth.
 PREHAB of Mesa, was established as a nonprofit 501(c)3 in April, later changing its name to A New Leaf.
 The rest is history.

-Helping Families… Changing Lives
+Helping Families… Changing Lives.